 6.18 The pattern and distribution of settlement within the North Wessex Downs has evolved over millennia of human occupation.
 However, most of the current towns, villages, hamlets and farms are likely to have originated in medieval or post-medieval times.
-Some of the most characteristic features of the 'Downland' and 'Downland with Woodland' landscape character areas are the long linear settlements of the river valleys - the main concentrations of population in otherwise open uninhabited downland.
+Some of the most characteristic features of the 'Downland' and 'Downland with Woodland' landscape character areas are the long linear settlements of the river valleys - the main settlements of the river valleys - the main concentrations of population in otherwise open uninhabited downland.
 Characteristically, these are loosely strung along a road on the first contour above the winter flood level, with the winterbourne or river forming an integral feature of the village.
-Examples are at St Mary Bourne in

-Hampshire, Collingbourne Kingston in Wiltshire and Hampstead Norreys in Berkshire.
+Examples are at St Mary Bourne in Hampshire, Collingbourne Kingston in Wiltshire and Hampstead Norreys in Berkshire.

-The landscape

 of the North

 Wessex Downs

 has always been

-Predominantly

-rural
+predominantly